GaloisInc/BESSPIN-clafer/doc/besspin-fmjson.md

     - `"and"`: Boolean and.
 Takes any number of arguments.
     - `"or"`: Boolean or.
 Takes any number of arguments.
+    - `"xor"`: Boolean exclusive or.
+Takes any number of arguments.
     - `"not"`: Boolean negation.
 Takes one argument.
     - `"imp"`: Implication.  `A imp B` is equivalent to `(not A) or B`.
 Takes two arguments.